CURRENCIES: Pound Slides As British Government Faces Turmoil

 The British pound dropped Monday after weekend news reports that several members of Parliament want Prime Minister Theresa May to resign, the latest sign of turmoil in the British government.

-Sterling declined almost 0.8% against the U.S. dollar to $1.3092.
-The pound has advanced 6.4% against the dollar this year but remains down about 12% since the U.K. voted to leave the European Union in June 2016.
+It is up about 6% against the dollar this year but remains down about 12% since the U.K. voted to leave the European Union in June 2016.
+The pound on Monday was also losing ground against the euro, changing hands at EUR1.1227, and falling against the yen , trading at Yen148.19.

 Continue Reading Below